Vaccinations for dogs, cats & rabbits at Eastcott Vets

 Vaccines contain harmless (either weakened or dead) variants of the viruses and other infectious agents.
-When an animal is vaccinated the immune system in the body responds by generating a protective mechanism through the formation of antibodies.
+When an animal receives its pet vaccinations the immune system in the body responds by generating a protective mechanism through the formation of antibodies.
 If the animal then becomes exposed to the actual disease at a later date, those antibodies will prevent the disease from developing.
 The type of vaccines Eastcott Veterinary clinic and hospital recommend will be based on your pet’s lifestyle, risk factors and current guidance.
-Modern vaccines give protection against multiple diseases with just one or two injections.
-It is important to remember though that vaccines don’t give lifelong immunity and that is why regular booster vaccinations are recommended.
+Modern pet vaccinations give protection against multiple diseases with just one or two injections.
+It is important to remember though that vaccines don’t give lifelong immunity and that is why regular booster pet vaccinations are recommended.
 It is also an excellent opportunity for your pet to have a full health check.

 Eastcott Veterinary clinic and hospital recommends annual boosters for continuing immunity.
 We can provide the following vaccinations for your dog: